moondance-labs/tanssi-docs/learn/index.md

 Whether you’re starting your journey into appchains or deepening your understanding of Tanssi’s unique capabilities, these documents provide everything you need to understand how Tanssi sets a new standard for appchain infrastructure.

 ## Explore What This Section Covers

 :::INSERT_GENERATED_CARDS:::

-## Want to jump right into the action?
+## Want to Jump Right into the Action?

 <div class="subsection-wrapper">
   <div class="card">